Surendra-Bhujel/billingsystem/README.md

 ## Features

-- Customer ko detail record {name, house number, kati electricity use garyo}
+- Customer detail record should include: {name, house number, and units of electricity used}

-- Should be able to provide the units consumed
+-Should be able to input the units consumed

-- Unit slabs anusar kaam garnu parxha
+-Must work according to unit slabs

-- 20 unit vanda mathi ko discuss garnu parni xha
+-Usage above 20 units must be handled with correct slab breakdown

-- Bill calculate garnu parni xha for every customer  (unit slab use garera)
+-Bill must be calculated for every customer (using slab rates)

-- Bill pani dekhaua parni xa
+-The bill amount must be displayed

-- Highest paying customer with house number [paid amount dekhauda thik hunthyo??]
+-The highest paying customer along with their house number and amount paid should be shown (Yes, showing the paid amount is appropriate)